cherylkc/catalog-service/docs/books/tutorials/quickstart-guide.md

 ## Making your first API call - view all books in a user’s collection

-Let’s assume you’re a Wordhoard user who wants to take a quick look at all the books in their collection.
+Let’s assume you’re a WordHoard user who wants to take a quick look at all the books in their collection.

 * Open the Postman desktop app and click **+** to create a new HTTP request.
 * Make sure the **GET** method is selected in the dropdown, then paste `http://localhost:3000/books` in the URL box.